elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/recursion-and-stack.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Recursion is the process by which a function calls itself as a subroutine.</div><br />
-  <div><strong>Technical Response:</strong> Recursion is a programming pattern when work needs to get naturally split into numerous more straightforward tasks of the same type.
+  <div><strong>Technical Response:</strong> Recursion is a programming pattern when work needs to naturally split into several more straightforward tasks of the same type.
 Or when a task gets simplified into an easy action plus a simpler variant of the same task.
 When a function solves a task, it can call many other functions.
-A partial example of this is when a function calls itself, known as recursion.
+A partial example is when a function calls itself, known as recursion.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> Recursion<br /><br />